-A skills taxonomy is a structured list of skills defined at the organization level that identifies the capabilities of a business in a hyper-targeted and granular way.
-Essentially, it is a system that classifies skills into groups and clusters that is at the heart of a skills-based approach.
+A skills taxonomy is a structured list of skills defined at the organization level that identifies the capabilities of a business in a quantifiable way.
+Essentially, it is a system that classifies skills within an organization into groups and clusters.
 Having a skills taxonomy for your organization creates a unified understanding and language that can be used to deliver effective workforce strategies and drive operational efficiency.
+It is at the heart of a skills-based approach.

 What a skills taxonomy contains and how skills are classified depends on the unique needs of an organization.